fablabnk/TriggWorkshop/README.md

 1. Insert the amplifier board into the back of the Trigg using it's 7-pin socket
 2. Flip the board, resting it on the Pico and amplifier board
 3. Solder the pins
-4. Orient the speaker until the wire sits under the board (not outside it), then remove the white sticker from the speaker, align it with the printed ring on the circuit board and press down firmly
+4. Flip board back over.
+Orient the speaker until the wire sits under the board (not outside it), then remove the white sticker from the speaker, align it with the printed ring on the circuit board and press down firmly

 Now here is how it should look from the back and from the front: